Lisbon vs Johannesburg: Choosing the Right Data Centre for Your Market

 Where Johannesburg excels

-- Under 10ms: Botswana (5ms), Eswatini (6ms), Mozambique (8ms), Lesotho (8ms), Zimbabwe (9ms) — faster than most local hosting
+- Under 10ms: Botswana (5ms), Eswatini (6ms), Mozambique (7ms), Lesotho (8ms)

-- Under 20ms: Zambia (13ms), Namibia (19ms)
+- Under 20ms: Zimbabwe (17ms)

 The sub-10ms latency to SADC countries is noteworthy.
-For applications that require near-real-time response — VoIP, financial platforms, gaming — Johannesburg effectively functions as a local data centre for the Southern African region.
+For applications that require near-real-time response: VoIP, financial platforms, gaming: Johannesburg effectively functions as a local data centre for the Southern African region.

 Edge Cases: When the Choice Is Not Obvious